astropy/astropy-tutorials/CONTRIBUTING.md

 Narrative:
 - Please read through the other tutorials to get a sense of the desired tone and length.
 - Use [Markdown formatting](http://jupyter-notebook.readthedocs.io/en/latest/examples/Notebook/Working%20With%20Markdown%20Cells.html) in text cells for formatting, links, latex, and code snippets.
-- Title should be short and descrictive
+- Title should be short yet descriptive and emphasize the learning goals of the tutorial.
+Try to make the title appeal to a broad audience and avoid referencing a specefic instrument, catalog, or anything wavelength dependent.
-- List all author's full names (comma separated) and link to github profile and/or [ORCID](https://github.com/astropy/astropy-tutorials/pull/171) id.
+- List all author's full names (comma separated) and link to github profile and/or [ORCID iD](https://orcid.org/).
 - Include [Learning Goals](http://tll.mit.edu/help/intended-learning-outcomes) at the top as a bulleted list.
 - Include Keywords as a comma separated list of topics, packages, and functions demonstrated.
 - The first paragraph should give a brief overview of the entire tutorial including relevant astronomy concepts.